JRGeorge6/mobiusai/replit.md

-# StudyBot - AI-Powered Learning Platform
+# Mobius - AI-Powered Learning Platform

 ## Overview

-StudyBot is a full-stack web application that integrates with Canvas LMS to provide AI-powered learning assistance.
+Mobius is a full-stack web application that integrates with Canvas LMS to provide AI-powered learning assistance.
 The platform offers active recall, Feynman mode learning, spaced repetition flashcards, and personalized learning assessments.
 Built with a modern React frontend and Express.js backend, it leverages OpenAI for content processing and Drizzle ORM with PostgreSQL for data persistence.

 ## System Architecture